2000 Charlotte Sting season

 The 2000 WNBA season was the fourth season for the Charlotte Sting.
 The team missed the playoffs for the first time in franchise history.
 They posted the worst record in the East and in franchise history, where that would remain until the 2005 season.

-Offseason
+Transactions

-Expansion Draft
+Miami Sol expansion draft

-The following players were selected in the draft:
+The following players were selected in the Miami Sol expansion draft from the Charlotte Sting: